 This valve is the valve of choice for virtually all original applications.
-There are a number of variations of the valve: monel steel tipped solid valve, monel steel tipped valve with spring and plunger, neopreme tipped solid valve, neopreme tipped valve with spring and plunger, plastic solid valve, and brass or monel steel solid valve, with neopreme washer encapsulated in the seat.
+There are a number of variations of the valve: monel steel tipped solid valve, monel steel tipped valve with spring and plunger, neoprene tipped solid valve, neoprene tipped valve with spring and plunger, plastic solid valve, and brass or monel steel solid valve, with neoprene washer encapsulated in the seat.

 The spring-loaded valves were developed in the 1930’s (I think by Carter) for use on carburetors designed for off-road or marine applications.
 The spring minimizes the movement of the float during severe service, and maintains a more constant fuel level in the bowl.

 Carter tried a thermoplastic valve back in the 1930’s, as the alcohol being used (yes Virginia, ethanol has been tried and rejected several times as a fuel; each generation has to prove to itself the problems of ethanol) would corrode the monel steel valves.
 The thermoplastic was impervious to the ethanol, but the point of the valve wore prematurely.

 Carter also tried a solid valve made from either brass or monel steel that pressed against a neoprene washer encapsulated in the seat.
 These valves didn’t last long in production, but I do not know why.